Skip to the content.

 and own the system. that’s no fair! we’ve got to do something!

-first, all requested paths get a docroot prepended to them. by default, it’s www/ (DEFAULT_DIR in config.S). a request for /etc/shadow becomes a request for www/etc/shadow, which should 404 (unless you have a directory named etc/ inside www/, with a file named shadow).
+first, all requested paths get a docroot prepended to them. by default, it’s www/ (DOCROOT in config.S). a request for /etc/shadow becomes a request for www/etc/shadow, which should 404 (unless you have a directory named etc/ inside www/, with a file named shadow).

 problem solved!